unaffected/ruthless.heavens/README.md

 There are countless paths to the summit, all treacherous.
 Every decision a gamble.
 Every gamble life or death.

-Be warned, most who pursue the summit end up joining the countless fools and cowards whose corpses litter its base, and all those that brave its slopes quickly realize power is a merciless master.
+Be warned, most who pursue the summit end up joining the countless fools and cowards whose corpses litter its base, and all those that brave its slopes quickly realize that power is a merciless master.

 Tread lightly and choose wisely, but be bold and seize opportunity.
 There's no room at the summit for the meek.
 Spite the heavens and the claim the peaks.